In our conduct with each other as activists, we agree to…

 …Be welcoming and accessible to families, and all identities

-- We embrace all members and cherish diversity of sex, race, ethnicity, national origin, range of abilities, sexual orientation, gender identity, financial means, and education.
+- Embrace all members and cherish diversity of sex, race, age, ethnicity, national origin, range of abilities, sexual orientation, gender identity, financial means, and education.

 …Take responsibility for our own experiences

 - Use ‘I’ statements to own our feelings & perspectives, and not assume we are able to speak to the intentions of others.

 - Use ‘we’ statements to demonstrate collective commitment and own our group decisions and actions.

 …Be conscious of patterns of participation

 - Be aware of who is and isn’t speaking, ensuring that we are each contributing our voices as well as intentionally supporting others in doing the same.

 …Move forward with compassionate accountability

 - Expect each other to make mistakes and recognize that is a fundamental part of what makes us human.
 We also acknowledge that individual actions (and inactions) have collective consequences, so we work to support one another in seeing, confronting, and healing from harm.